 The bitter flavor is what signals our bodies to begin the digestion process.
 But because the bitter flavor is severely lacking in the modern diet, our bodies often aren't prepared to digest efficiently, resulting in backup, discomfort, bloating, and poor nutrient absorption.

 Here at the Spirit Haus, we find so many uses for them!

-- For improved nutrient absorption*
+- Healthy nutrient absorption*

-- For liver & gallbladder support*
+- Healthy liver & gallbladder support*